 Outdoor museum area

 Of course the main thing that people come here to visit is to see the over 90 vehicles that the Museum has on display in various sheds and warehouses around its grounds.
-I was very excited to see these vehicles.
-I have spent my life reading about them and looking at photos but had previously never had the opportunity to see most of them in real life.
+I have spent my life reading about them and looking at photos but had previously never had the opportunity to see most of them ‘in the flesh’.

-Being the RAAC Museum, the focus iss primarily on Australian vehicles.
+Being the RAAC Museum, the focus is primarily on Australia.
 This means that there are some vehicles here that I suspect would be seen in very few other places in the world – if any at all.
-This would particularly be the case with the only Australian-designed and built tank in history (the Sentinal), of which only 60 were ever made, as well as the various modified tanks, APCs and other vehicles.
+This would particularly be the case with the only Australian-designed and built tank in history (the Sentinal), of which only 60 were ever made, as well as the various modified tanks, APCs and other exhibits.

 I particularly enjoyed one small area in the corner of the yard which housed several Matilda tanks.
-Despite their somewhat squat appearance and slow speed (they were named after a children’s character called ‘Matilda’ who was a duck), they are one of my favourite tanks of the Second World War.
-There were several varients of the tank that I did not know about.
-This included the an Australian modification where anti-submarine mortars (‘Hedgehogs’) had been fitted onto the rear of the vehicle in order to provide close infantry support.
+Despite their squat appearance and slow speed (they were named after a children’s character called ‘Matilda’ who was a duck), they are one of my favourite tanks of the Second World War.
+There were several variants of the tank that I did not know about.
+This included the Australian modification where anti-submarine mortars (‘Hedgehogs’) were fitted onto the rear of the vehicle in order to provide close infantry support.

-After the World War Two vehicles you start to see more from the Cold War era.
+After the World War Two exhibits you start to see more from the Cold War era.
 Given that Australia has only operated four different types of tanks post-WW2, an exhibit made up entirely of these vehicles wouldn’t be very big.
-Instead, they have made a good decision to have an entire warehouse filled with Eastern Bloc tanks and vehicles.
+Instead, the Museum have made a good decision to include an entire warehouse filled with Eastern Bloc tanks and vehicles.
 This includes one of the famous BMP armoured fighting vehicles, a captured Chinese command vehicle and what I think is a T-72 tank.

-The final part of the outdoor area were modern Australian armoured vehicles.
-There were several APCs and other types scattered around the area.
-The LAV-25 is probably one of the more iconic vehicles of the Australian Army in recent decades, having seen service in many theatres.
+The final part of the outdoor area is modern Australian armoured vehicles.
+There are several APCs and other types scattered around the area.
+The LAV-25 is probably one of the more iconic pieces of equipment used by the Australian Army in recent decades, having seen service in many theatres.

 The ‘Hall of Technology’ followed with an interesting display of one of the 103 Leopard 1 tanks acquired by the Australian Army over the 1970s and 1980s.
-This vehicle had been cut in half, allowing visitors to walk in between the two sections and have a close look at the interior.
+This particular one has been cut in half, allowing visitors to walk in between the two sections and have a close look at the interior.